jawebada/libmbb/docs/Debugging.md

 Generic printing macros
 -----------------------

-There are generic `print`-like macros depending on the number of arguments.
+There are generic `printf`-like macros depending on the number of arguments.
 This is because only few preprocessors feature support for variadic macros.

 	MDBG_PRINT0(FORMAT)